Nasal cavity: Structure

 The term "nasal cavity" can refer to each of the two cavities of the nose, or to the two sides combined.

 The lateral wall of each nasal cavity mainly consists of the maxilla.
 However, there is a deficiency that is compensated for by the perpendicular plate of the palatine bone, the medial pterygoid plate, the labyrinth of ethmoid and the inferior concha.
 The paranasal sinuses are connected to the nasal cavity through small orifices called ostia.
 Most of these ostia communicate with the nose through the lateral nasal wall, via a semi-lunar depression in it known as the semilunar hiatus.
 The hiatus is bound laterally by a projection known as the uncinate process.
 This region is called the ostiomeatal complex.

 The roof of each nasal cavity is formed in its upper third to one half by the nasal bone and more inferiorly by the junctions of the upper lateral cartilage and nasal septum.
 Connective tissue and skin cover the bony and cartilaginous components of the nasal dorsum.

 The floor of the nasal cavities, which also form the roof of the mouth, is made up by the bones of the hard palate: the horizontal plate of the palatine bone posteriorly and the palatine process of the maxilla anteriorly.
 The most anterior part of the nasal cavity is the nasal vestibule.
-The vestibule is enclosed by the cartilages of the nose and lined by the same epithelium of the skin (stratified squamous, keratinized).
-Within the vestibule this changes into the typical respiratory epithelium that lines the rest of the nasal cavity and respiratory tract.
+The vestibule is enclosed by the nasal cartilages and lined by the same epithelium of the skin (stratified squamous, keratinized).
+Within the vestibule, this changes into the typical respiratory epithelium that lines the rest of the nasal cavity and respiratory tract.
 Inside the nostrils of the vestibule are the nasal hair, which filter dust and other matter that are breathed in.
 The back of the cavity blends, via the choanae, into the nasopharynx.

 The nasal cavity is divided in two by the vertical nasal septum.
 On the side of each nasal cavity are three horizontal outgrowths called nasal conchae (singular "concha") or turbinates.
 These turbinates disrupt the airflow, directing air toward the olfactory epithelium on the surface of the turbinates and the septum.
 The vomeronasal organ is located at the back of the septum and has a role in pheromone detection.

+The nasal cavity has a nasal valve area that includes an external nasal valve and an internal nasal valve.
+The external nasal valve is bounded medially by the columella, laterally by the lateral nasal cartilage, and posteriorly by the nasal sill.
+The internal nasal valve is bounded laterally by the caudal border of the lateral nasal cartilage, medially by the dorsal nasal septum, and inferiorly by the anterior border of the inferior turbinate.
+The internal nasal valve is the narrowest region of the nasal cavity and is the primary site of nasal resistance.